intelligence38000/android-docs/src/pages/maps/overview/camera.md

 ### Bearing

-Bearing represents the direction that the camera is pointing in and measured in degrees _clockwise from north_.
+Bearing is the direction that the camera is pointing in and measured in degrees _clockwise from north_.

 The camera's default bearing is 0 degrees (i.e. "true north") causing the map compass to hide until the camera bearing becomes a non-zero value.
 [The `mapbox_uiCompass` boolean XML attribute](https://github.com/mapbox/mapbox-gl-native/blob/master/platform/android/MapboxGLAndroidSDK/src/main/res/values/attrs.xml#L45) allows adjustment of the compass' visibility.
 Bearing levels use six decimal point precision, which enables you to restrict/set/lock a map's bearing with extreme precision.
-In addition to programmatically adjusting the camera bearing, the user can place two fingertips on the map and rotate their fingers.
+Besides programmatically adjusting the camera bearing, the user can place two fingertips on the map and rotate their fingers.

 ### Zoom